 University of St. Thomas transfer guidesheets

-Contact the BSW Program Director to review the social work major, create a program plan, and be assigned an advisor:
+Contact the BSW main office to arrange a meeting with the BSW Program Director to review the social work major, create a program plan, and be assigned an advisor:

 Overview of transfer guidelines